courselabs/project-cicd/README.md

 You'll need to store your Docker Hub authentication in Jenkins - create a username/password credential called `docker-hub`.

-Then copy from the sample solution to the project directory - this will overwrite your existing folders with the solution Dockerfiles, Compose files and Jenkinsfile:
+Then copy from the sample solution to the project directory - this will make backups and then overwrite your existing folders with the solution Dockerfiles, Compose files and Jenkinsfile:

 ```
-mv project/compose project/compose.bak
+mv project/compose project/compose-part4.bak
-mv project/docker project/docker.bak
+mv project/docker project/docker-part4.bak
-mv project/jenkins project/jenkins.bak
+mv project/jenkins project/jenkins-part4.bak

 cp -r solution/part-4/compose project/
 cp -r solution/part-4/docker project/
 cp -r solution/part-4/jenkins project/
 ```

-Now add all those changes to your local Git server:
+Now add the changes to your local Git server:

 ```
 git add --all